 My daughter and my friend’s son sat down too on the dirty ‘ew’ street and doodled.
 She looked up happily at me and said, “Mama, see I drew Peppa Pig.”
-On closer inspection, it did look a little like the chubby animated character.
+On closer inspection, it did resemble the chubby animated character.

 As we looked at the activity sheet, we realized that all the happening activities were on the other end of the street which was a good 2-3 kms away.
 With kids in tow, it felt like a death sentence.
 So we caught a rickshaw from the other side (the other side of the road is accessible to vehicles) and went to National College.

 There at a kiosk, we got ourselves these pretty paper hats made.
 We look adorable with our silly hats, don’t we?
 By the way, that’s my daughter’s classmate.
 He was sulking (he had to give back the chalk that he borrowed and that upset him) and didn’t want to be clicked.